 - United is so bad, pilots will still tell you they’re a Continental crew.
 It’s their not-so-subtle way of telling you they aren’t part of this mess.

 - United doesn’t respond to customer service requests on Twitter.

 - Their planes are old and ugly.
-They keep talking about upgrades but at least American has a date for the arrival of their new planes.
+They keep talking about upgrades, but at least American has a date for the arrival of their new planes.
 United does not.

 - They lose the most bags.

 - Their on-board meals are a joke.
-I understand that economy meals are never good but when I’m paying $10 USD for something, I’d like it to be at least mildly edible.
+I understand that economy meals are never good, but when I’m paying $10 USD for something, I’d like it to be at least mildly edible.
 Their snack boxes are not.
 At least I can get a sandwich on other airlines.
-The bad (and free) cheese sandwich I got from Croatia Airlines is better than what you get fed on United.
+The bad (and free) cheese sandwich I got from Croatia Airlines was better than what you get fed on United.

 - Their in-flight service sucks and the flight attendants are pretty sour.
 (My guess?
 It’s a manifestation of the crappy corporate culture post-merger.)

 - Have I mentioned their planes are old and outdated?

 - Their flights cost more than their competitors…but with crappier service!

 Words cannot express the dislike I have for United.
 They make my blood boil.
 US Airways used to be my most-hated airline in the States, but now I think United is far worse.
 At least US Airways is cheap!
 This video sums out everything I would tell United:

 Not a day that goes by that I don’t hear people complain about United.
 The news is littered with reports of their customer-service problems, and frequent fliers actively try to avoid United.
 When American Airlines offered to match the elite status of United’s most frequent fliers earlier this year, so many people tried to switch that American stopped the offer early.